Dragonmasterx87/CompBio1-Tulane/docs/day2/1qc.md

 # https://github.com/immunogenomics/harmony
 install.packages("harmony")

-# STEP2 Now load packages
+# STEP2 Now load packages, are these all the packages you will need?
+# I guess we will see!
 suppressPackageStartupMessages({
   library(dplyr)
   library(Rcpp)